Kragerup

-Kragerup, also known as Kragerupgaard, is a manor house and estate located close to Høng, Kalundborg Municipality, som 0+ kilometres southwest of Copenhagen, Denmark.
+Kragerup, also known as Kragerupgaard, is a manor house and estate located close to Høng, Kalundborg Municipality, some 90 kilometres southwest of Copenhagen, Denmark.
 The estate has been owned by the Dinesen family since 1801.
 The main building is now operated as a hotel.
 It was listed on the Danish registry of protected buildings and places in 1918.

 History

 Early history

-Kragerupgaard was originally a manor in the village of Kragerup.
-It is first mentioned in 1327 and 1341, when it was owned by Matheaus Jakobsen Taa.
-A later owner was Jens Nielsen Neb, and the ownership was then passed on to his children Henrik Jensen Neb and Christine Neb and her husband Hartvig Bryske.
-Over the next 150 years Kragerup was generally owned by multiple simultaneous owners.
-Oluf Mortensen Gyrsting obtained almost full ownership of the estate towards the end of the 15th century.

-After Gyrsting's death, Kragerup was passed on to his son-in-law, Peder Skram.
-In 1533, he sold Kragerup to his new father-in-law, Ove Lunge.